calumgrant/logical/docs/worklist.md

   - `number X has square X*X.` is not bound yet.
   - `number X has square Y if Y = X*X.` also not bound yet.
   - Binding tests
-Queries that work:
-  - `find succeeded _ if 1=1.`
-  - Deduplicate results
-  - Sort results
 - Missing input files are not displayed as errors.
 - `is not` syntax.
   - `X is not a person`.
   - `X has no job`
-- const fields more
-- Output timing information
-- Output number of errors.
 - `not` should fail early (optimization) - see the primes1.dl example
 - `or` join both branches if the same variables are bound in all branches.
 - Ressurect the ramp and persist projects.
 Probably persist mainly.